 Any journey isn’t complete until there is a destination associated with it.
-Same goes for your professional journey, which implies that setting short-term and long-term goals are as important as any other part of the entire reinvention process.
+The same goes for your professional journey, which implies that setting short-term and long-term goals are as important as any other part of the entire reinvention process.

 What’s the Buzz About Following Your Passion as a Career?

-You have probably heard this a dozen times or more that the perfect career path is one which aligns you with your passions.
-However, there are multiple views about this whole phenomenon.
+You have probably heard a dozen times or more than the perfect career path is one which aligns you with your passions.
+However, there are multiple views on this whole phenomenon.

-While some career coaches recommend working in a field which you think you are passionate about, there are others who totally debunk it and advice on improvising your unique skills to become a strong job candidate and have a successful career.
+While some career coaches recommend working in a field that you think you are passionate about, there are others who totally debunk it and advise on improvising your unique skills to become a strong job candidate and have a successful career.

 How Do You Determine Your Passion?

-Determining what drives you might require you to go back in time, when you were free from all the responsibilities, and enjoyed greater freedom of thought and action.
+Determining what drives you might require you to go back in time to when you were free from all the responsibilities and enjoyed greater freedom of thought and action.

 Reminding yourself of those days will help you uncover clues about the forgotten passions.
 Many times we ignore our innate talents in the wake of acquiring new skills.

-Placing greater value on our natural strengths will give rise to careers which are built around our strengths, rather than weaknesses.
+Placing greater value on our natural strengths will give rise to careers that are built around our strengths rather than weaknesses.

 Is It Really Worth It?

 Some career experts argue that the “follow your passion” theory isn’t as foolproof as it sounds.
-Mid-lifers who are into their 40’s and 50’s and are looking for a career change have already acquired certain unique and valuable skills which shouldn’t let go waste in the pursue of a new calling.
+Mid-lifers who are into their 40s and 50s and are looking for a career change have already acquired certain unique and valuable skills which shouldn’t be let go of waste in the pursuit of a new calling.